 Main Subheading

 Think of LCM as finding the smallest shared ground between different sets of multiples.
-For instance, when dealing with fractions that have different denominators, finding the LCM of those denominators (known as the least common denominator or LCD) allows you to easily add or subtract the fractions.
+That said, for instance, when dealing with fractions that have different denominators, finding the LCM of those denominators (known as the least common denominator or LCD) allows you to easily add or subtract the fractions.
 The concept of LCM builds upon the foundation of multiples and divisibility, which are essential for mastering number operations.
 So, whether you're a student grappling with math problems or someone looking to brush up on your mathematical skills, understanding the least common multiple is a valuable asset.

 Comprehensive Overview